SAFEGUARDING & CHILD PROTECTION POLICY FOR AVECINNA ACADEMY 2017 – 2018

 16.1 We will offer appropriate support to individual children who have experienced abuse, who have abused others (child on child abuse) or who act as Young Carers in their home situation..

-16.2 An individual support plan will be devised, implemented and reviewed regularly for these children.
+16.2 A safeguarding action plan will be devised, implemented and reviewed regularly for these children.
 This plan will detail areas of support, who will be involved, and the child’s wishes and feelings.
-A written outline of the individual support plan will be kept in the child’s safeguarding record.
+A copy of the plan will be kept in the child’s safeguarding record.

 16.3 Children and young people who abuse others will be responded to in a way that meets their needs as well as protecting others within the school community through a multi-agency risk assessment.
-We will ensure that the needs of children and young people who abuse others will be considered separately from the needs of their victims.
+Within our school we will ensure that the needs of children and young people who abuse others will be considered separately from the needs of their victims.

 16.4 We will ensure the school works in partnership with parents / carers and other agencies as appropriate.